Spectra of random networks in the weak clustering regime: Introduction

-Recent advances on these new random network models have naturally motivated the study of well known dynamical process in these structures, such as in percolation and epidemic spreading~\cite{miller2009percolation,newman2009random,xulvi2004reshuffling,gleeson2009bond}, cascade failure~\cite{hackett2011cascades,gleeson2010how} and synchronization~\cite{peron2013synchronization}.
-Since the standard configuration model generates networks with locally tree-like structures, i.e., without loops, one of the most frequent question addressed is how dynamics is affected by the presence of triangles(cycles composed by three vertices)~\cite{mcgraw2005clustering,hackett2011cascades,house2011epidemic,miller2009percolation,newman2009random,xulvi2004reshuffling,gleeson2009bond}.
-Although many works attempted to study dynamics on clustered networks, there are still crucial questions unsolved.
-In particular, many works claim that indeed the presence of triangles can influence dramatically network synchronization by suppressing the collective behavior between oscillators~\cite{mcgraw2005clustering,ma_emergence_2009,mcgraw_analysis_2007,mcgraw_laplacian_2008}, whereas in~\cite{peron2013synchronization} the authors verified analytically and numerically that the presence of triangles does not influence network synchronization.
-Therefore, previous theoretical results for locally tree-like networks are accurate in describing the synchronization of clustered topologies.
-This accuracy of tree-based analysis was verified in other dynamical processes, such as bond and $k$-core percolation and epidemic spreading~\cite{melnik2011unreasonable}.
+Recent advances in these new random network models have naturally motivated the study of well known dynamical process in these structures, such as in percolation and epidemic spreading~\cite{miller2009percolation,newman2009random,gleeson2009bond,zlatic2012networks}, cascade failure~\cite{hackett2011cascades,gleeson2010how} and synchronization~\cite{peron2013synchronization}.
+Since the standard configuration model generates networks with locally tree-like structures -- i.e. without loops --, one of the most frequent questions addressed is how dynamics is affected by the presence of triangles (cycles composed by three vertices)~\cite{mcgraw2005clustering,hackett2011cascades,house2011epidemic,miller2009percolation,newman2009random,gleeson2009bond,metz2011spectra}.
+Although many works tackled dynamical processes on clustered networks, there are still crucial questions unsolved.
+In particular, many works report that the presence of triangles indeed influences dramatically network synchronization by suppressing the collective behavior between oscillators (see, e.g.~\cite{mcgraw2005clustering,ma_emergence_2009}), whereas other approaches~\cite{peron2013synchronization} actually show the opposite, i.e. that calculations developed for tree-like networks describe quite accurately the onset of synchronization on clustered topologies.
+This accuracy of tree-based analysis has been verified in other dynamical processes, such as bond and $k$-core percolation, epidemic spreading~\cite{melnik2011unreasonable} and in the Ising model~\cite{yoon2011belief,herrero2015ising}.